-Individual versus Group Quiz
+Individual Versus Group Quiz

-Have students take an individual quiz that is particularly challenging due to its diversity and depth of content.
+Have students take an individual quiz that is particularly challenging due to its breadth and depth of content.
 Then have students take the same quiz with their team.
 Allow them to compare scores and answers they found individually and with their group.

 Selecting Group Members